ahervy/www/content/portfolio/step-by-step-procedures.md

 +++
-title = 'Step-by-step procedures for a new feature'
+title = 'Empowering users: Streamlined API Key management' tags = ["technical writing", "portfolio"]
 +++

-[These procedures](/samples/step-by-step-procedures.html 'step-by-step procedures I created in HTML format') walk users through tasks inspired by my real-world experience documenting a product.
+This case study focuses on the creation of [step-by-step procedures](/samples/step-by-step-procedures.html 'step-by-step procedures I created in HTML format') that guide users through tasks related to a new feature.
+This case study is based on my real-world experience documenting a product.

+## Challenge

+Our platform previously required users to rely on our Support team to manage their API keys.
+To empower users, we added a new feature allowing them to manage their API keys.
+Clear and concise instructions were crucial to ensure a smooth transition.

-## Context
+## Solution

-Our team was adding a feature to our platform that customers really wanted.
-Now, users could manage API keys on their own.
-Before that, our Support team took care of that for our customers.

-## Creation of the docs

-First, I read the product brief to understand the problem addressed by the feature.
-I also reviewed user stories and technical specifications.

-Next, I worked with the product manager and customer success team to understand what users already know about API keys.
+1. Understanding the context and users: I started by reviewing the product brief and user stories.
+Then, I worked with the product manager and customer success team to understand what users already know about API keys.
 We found out our users were tech-savvy.

-So, we made the docs clear and concise without going into API key details.
-Instead, we focused on the API key only being visible once, the need for revocation, and the impacts of revoking the API key.
+So, we decided to create content on aspects like one-time visibility, revocation, and impacts.

-I tried out the feature on our platform and used Postman.
+3. Exploring the feature: I tested the feature on our platform and used Postman.
 I covered everything – creating the API key, revoking it, and seeing how it affects integrations.

-After that, I documented all the steps using Zendesk.
+4. Building the docs: I documented all the steps using Zendesk.
 Then, the product manager reviewed them before publishing.

-## User benefits
+## Results

-- Self-help: These docs empowered users manage API keys faster, reducing the need for customer support.
+- Self-help empowerment: These docs empowered users to manage API keys faster, reducing the need for customer support.
-- Step-by-step guidance: The complete set of instructions minimized errors, guiding users through API key creation, revocation, and understanding impacts.
+- Step-by-step guidance: The complete set of instructions minimized errors, guiding users through the entire API key lifecycle.
-- Quality assurance: A thorough review with the product manager ensured reliable, accurate content users can trust.
+- Reliable content: A thorough review with the product manager ensured accurate content users can trust.

+## Takeaways

+- Tailor documentation to the level of user expertise, ensuring clarity and relevance.
+- Hands-on exploration ensures accurate and reliable content that meets user needs.
+- Engaging with subject matter experts results in documentation that aligns with user expectations and product goals.